German Personal Pronouns

 Pronouns

 Pronouns in German have different forms depending on whether they are the subject, object, or indirect object of a sentence.
 Since German nouns have either a feminine, masculine, or neuter grammatical gender, the version of it to use depends on the gender of the noun it replaces.
 A feminine noun is replaced by sie, a masculine noun is replaced by er and a neuter noun is replaced by es.
+If the gender of an object is unknown, then es is used as the pronoun.

 Subject Pronouns